-As of March 15, in-person worship has been put on hold while we try to prevent the spread of the virus.
+In-person worship is on hold while we try to prevent the spread of the virus.
 Fr.
 Tim is still available by appointment.
 Please call…

 IMPORTANT: The St. John’s community worships every Sunday together at 9:00am, apart but not alone.
 While we may not be in the same space, we worship at the same time in our Anglican tradition by opening our prayer books and bibles for our common prayer.